-The best OnePlus phones cater for plenty of different budgets.
-The company may have started out as a 'flagship-killer' but it's now expanded to make plenty of great-value Android phones too.
+Catering for plenty of different budgets, the best OnePlus phones are worth everyone's attention.
+The company may have started out focusing on providing 'flagship-killer' phones but it now also makes plenty of great-value Android devices too.

-Amongst this list are top-end premium models, as well as budget and mid-range options too under its Nord line.
-Typically, we see new ones launched each month with OnePlus being highly prolific.
+Below, we've ranked the best of the bunch, and these include top-end premium models, as well as budget and mid-range options under OnePlus's Nord line.
+OnePlus is a prolific maker so we often see new ones launched each month.

 Best OnePlus phones 2022

 The OnePlus 10 Pro offers a lot for the price.
 It's a big phone that won't suit everyone's needs but that does mean it has a gorgeous display.
 A 6.7-inch AMOLED panel, it's expansive as well as bright and beautiful to look at.

 A max brightness of 1,300 nits ensures it can cope with any situation, while a 120Hz refresh rate means smooth scrolling at all times.